pswilde/nemini/README.md

 * Is basically just a small test project of mine while I'm exploring the Gemini protocol but this is a functional server

 ## How to run
+* Copy the ./config/nemini.sample.toml file to /etc/nemini and edit your liking.
-* Copy and edit the `config/example_site.toml` file to your needs (multiple sites can be run by having multiple config files - currently different vhosts require different ports.
-This is WIP)
+* Fixed in 0.2.0 ~~Copy and edit the `config/example_site.toml` file to your needs (multiple sites can be run by having multiple config files - currently different vhosts require different ports.
+This is WIP)~~
-* Certificates are **REQUIRED**, so put make sure you have those set in your config
+* Certificates are **REQUIRED**, so make sure you have those set in your config.
+(Automatically created if they don't exist)
 * Host your files in the desired `root_dir` directory
 * Run the `nemini` binary

+### Parameters
+Passing `--config` parameter with a config file location will allow the use of a custom config file saved wherever you wish.

 ## Certificates
 The Nim Gemini Library requires certificates, so Nemini does too.